-Ready to explore more insider tips for Christmas Eve and Christmas Day?
+Ready to explore the REAL insider tips for Christmas Eve and Christmas Day?
 Just where you’d expect Viennese locals to celebrate, you can get bookings at fabulous places from my personal black book!
 Find out more in Vienna Travel Planning.

 Most Atmospheric Christmas Masses